Nintendo marketing: Virtual Boy

 Nintendo extensively advertised the Virtual Boy, and claimed to have spent US$25 million on early promotional activities.
 Advertising promoted the system as a paradigm shift from past consoles; some pieces used cavemen to indicate a historical evolution, while others utilized psychedelic imagery.
 Nintendo portrayed the system as a type of virtual reality, as its name indicates; it was to be more than just another gaming console.

 Confronted with the challenge of showing 3-dimensional gameplay on 2-dimensional advertisements, the company partnered with Blockbuster and NBC in a coordinated effort.
 American viewers were encouraged via television advertisements on NBC to rent the console for US$10 at a local Blockbuster.
 This made it affordable for a large number of gamers to try the system, and produced 750,000 rentals.
 Despite its popularity, the rental system proved harmful to the Virtual Boy's long-term success, allowing gamers to see just how un-immersive the console was.
 Nintendo promoted the console using the slogan "A 3-D game for a 3-D World.".
-In some commercials, Nintendo used his regular slogan "Play it Loud".
+In some commercials, Nintendo used its regular slogan "Play it Loud".

 Taken as a whole, the marketing campaign was commonly thought of as a failure.

 Nintendo 64

 Nintendo promoted its first 3-dimensional console, the Nintendo 64, using several slogans.
 One was "Change the System" while the other was "Get N or Get Out" in the United States.
 In Japan, it used the slogan “ ゲームが変わる、64が変える。 “ (translated as “The game changes, 64 changes.”) for commercials promoting Super Mario 64.
-In the UK, it used the slogan “Get into it.” in its commercials, while in Germany, a few of its commercials instead used the slogan “The New Dimension of Fun” (translated into German as “Die neue dimension des spaßes”).
+In the UK, it used the slogan “Get into it.” in its commercials, while in Germany, a few of its commercials instead used the slogan “The New Dimension of Fun” (translated into German as “Die neue Dimension des Spaßes”).